Soba101/truthchecker/docs/ARCHITECTURE.md

 # Truth Wars Telegram Bot - Technical Architecture

+> **Note (2025-07):** The *Drunk* role has been removed from gameplay.
+Any references below are for historical context only and do not reflect current gameplay.

 ## Overview

 This document outlines the technical architecture of the Truth Wars Telegram bot - an educational social deduction game that teaches media literacy through gameplay.
 The bot implements a sophisticated 5-round game system with reputation tracking, role-based abilities, and shadow ban mechanics.